AlexWebbnedomaster/Self_Learning/most_frequent_number_not_algo/README.md.txt

-Finding out the fastest existing methods to return the most frequent object in a dataset
+Finding out the fastest existing (ok, that is known to me :) methods to return the most frequent object in a dataset